The One Website Change That Will Bring You More Clients

 Just focus on the feelings.
 On the alchemy that happens when you do your magic.

 If you’re not sure exactly how to define it, try talking to your clients.
 They’ll describe it in ways you may never have considered.
 I once was in a meeting with a long-time client who was introducing me to a contact.
 He proceeded to tell a story about how my work changed his life that I’d not heard before.
 I literally had no idea that a small (but routine) aspect of our work together was a game-changer for him and his partner—it wound up making them a pile of money while avoiding a blow-up over differing visions.

 Hmmm.
-You can bet I tell THAT story now when working with multiple partners.
+You can bet I told THAT story when working with multiple partners.

 Here’s the thing.
 You can show your alchemy in all sorts of ways.
 There is no one-size-fits-all.
 Which of course is the beauty of it.
 You can create something no one can replicate—in pictures, stories, copy, video, graphic design or, better still, all of the above.

 Want to understand how well your website grabs your ideal client?
 Start by asking yourself these questions and jotting down some very specific answers: